samee99/samee99.github.io/blog/blogs/engineeringagents.md

 Engineering companies are typically organized in response to the system definition, implementation, testing and integration process, starting from research to development to manufacturing and customer support.
 Each of these organizations hire hundreds or thousands of engineers who are constantly working within their scope while ensuring that they communicate with their stakeholders so that the full system runs and operates as required.

-This human labor is
-- expensive
-- slow (requires time to sleep and rest)
-- hard to replace
+The human labor is expensive, hard to replace and varying in motivation/competence.
-- varying in motivation
-- varying in emotional and technical competence given the task

 **The solution**
 AI Agents like Claude Code and coding assistants like Cursor/Github copilot are helping software engineers with writing code and performing low level tasks.